 Program and Geographic Priorities

 The Merrimack Valley General Fund Advisory Committee will set annual priorities for funding.
-In 2016, support will be directed at essential needs in three communities: Lawrence, Newburyport/Amesbury and Haverhill, with a focus on Greater Lawrence.
+Support will be directed at essential needs in three communities: Lawrence, Newburyport/Amesbury and Haverhill, with a focus on Greater Lawrence.
 These needs include: food, clothing, shelter and education.
 Shelter is defined as affordable housing or shelter programs, but not actual construction projects.
 The committee will look favorably on collaborative projects.

 When reviewing proposals, the MVGF Grants Committee considers: